Spring cold? Sore throat? Cough that won’t go away? These Homemade Honey Lemon Ginger Throat Drops are incredibly soothing and taste wonderful.

 Plus, when you’re feeling all better, be sure and drop one in your hot tea to sweeten it.
 Delicious to the last drop.

-If you’ve never made a candy or hit a ‘hard candy stage’ in any recipe, this recipe might actually be a little challenging.
+If you’ve never made a candy or hit a ‘hard candy stage’ in any recipe, this recipe might actually be a little challenging for you.
+Most of the time, when problems occur it comes from not being familiar with how candy making works and definitely not having a candy thermometer which is key.

 Candy making requires an enormous amount of patience, time and effort.